 Analyzing ARK Innovation ETF's Unusual Options Activity

-On Wednesday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
-After the option alert, the stock price moved down to $112.25.
+Shares of ARK Innovation ETF (NYSE:ARKK) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $104.46.

 - Option Type: SWEEP